michaeleggers/vkal/README.md

 ## The reason for VKAL

-Despite its name, VKAL does not abstract away the Vulkan API.
+Despite its name, VKAL does not completely abstract away the Vulkan API.
 It rather is a set of functions that wrap many Vulkan-calls in order to make the developer's life easier.
 It does not prevent the user to mix in Vulkan calls directly.
 In fact, VKAL expects the user to do this.
 If you need a renderering API that is completely API-agnostic, VKAL is not for you.
 Have a look at